dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T927: Inflation concerns can be managed through policies.
+### T927: Inflation is manageable with monetary policies.

 |Support|
 |---|